bndtools/bnd/biz.aQute.bnd.gradle/README.md

+# bnd Gradle Plugin

+bnd Gradle Plugin can be used for Workspace and non-Workspace Builds

-# Gradle Plugin for Workspace Builds
+## Gradle Plugin for Workspace Builds

 Bnd includes a [bnd Gradle plugin][17] for [Gradle][1] users to build bnd projects in Workspace builds.
 The [`biz.aQute.bnd.gradle`][2] jar